jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 ```

 As a second example, let's prove the formula of Gauss for the sum of
 the first `n` natural numbers.
-Division can be a bit awkward to
+Division on natural numbers can be a
-work with, so we'll instead multiply the left-hand side by `2`.
+bit awkward to work with, so we'll instead multiply the left-hand side
+by `2`.

 ```
 gauss-formula : (n : ℕ) → 2 * gauss n ≡ n * suc n